-McCoy’s was proud to sponsor three Professional Bull Riders, Cooper Davis, Kaique Pacheco, and Mason Taylor in early 2022 as they competed in tough events across the country.
+McCoy’s first sponsored Cooper Davis, Kaique Pacheco, and Mason Taylor, in 2022 as they competed in tough events across the country.
 Hard work is a value McCoy’s and these bull riders understand is necessary to get the job done and to chase dreams.
 Another part of getting the job done is having the right equipment.
 That is why McCoy’s has Priefert equipment available for bull riders and ranchers alike.

 It's About Values and Goals